Let Us Evaluate your Spousal Support Case Today

 In the event of a short marriage, a judge may order short-term support.
 This type of spousal support is limited to lasting only a few years, at most.
 The court will simply set a precise ending date that the funding spouse can stop paying spousal support.

 Rehabilitative support is a unique type of short-term support that helps the dependent spouse get back into the workforce.
-Lawyers for alimony in Los Angeles may refer to this type of spousal support as a bridge the gap support.
+Lawyers for alimony in Los Angeles may refer to this type of financial assistance as a bridge the gap support.
 It's designed to allow the dependent spouse time to get retrained for the job market.

 Unlike other short-term support options, this type of spousal support doesn't come along with a specific cease date.
-Your spousal support lawyer Los Angeles will reveal that the judge will cease the payments once the dependent partner completes a retraining program and finds employment in their specified industry.
+The judge will cease the payments once the dependent partner completes a retraining program and finds employment in their specified industry.

 Long-term or permanent alimony after divorce is only allowed is some specific states.
 This type of support is usually granted after a very long marriage ends, and it's determined that the dependent spouse will not reenter the workforce.
 This type of support remains indefinite until one of three scenarios happens.
 These include: